 This interview marks the start of a new series with people working in the media, to deliver the news and views that shape our perception of global affairs and events.
-This interview is with Stuart Ramsey, chief correspondent at Sky news, covering major global news stories and world events – including 18 separate wars over a 30-year career.
+This interview is with Stuart Ramsay, chief correspondent at Sky News, covering major global news stories and world events – including 18 separate wars over a 30-year career.

 What is your journalism background?